 The bill requires an application for participation in the Program to be submitted to the State Veterinary Medical Licensing Board on a form that the Board must prescribe.
-The application must include the following: applicant's name, permanent address or address at which the applicant is currently residing if different from the permanent address, and telephone number, (2) the veterinary college the applicant has attended, the dates of attendance, and verification of attendance, (3) a summary and verification of the educational expenses for which the applicant seeks reimbursement under the Program, (4) in the case of an applicant who is eligible to apply because the applicant is a veterinarian who has been engaged in the practice of veterinary medicine in Ohio for not more than three years prior to submitting the application, verification of the applicant's authorization under the Veterinary Practice Law to practice veterinary medicine, and (5) verification of the applicant's United States citizenship or status as a legal alien.
+The application must include the following: (1) the applicant's name, permanent address or address at which the applicant is currently residing if different from the permanent address, and telephone number, (2) the veterinary college the applicant has attended, the dates of attendance, and verification of attendance, (3) a summary and verification of the educational expenses for which the applicant seeks reimbursement under the Program, (4) in the case of an applicant who is eligible to apply because the applicant is a veterinarian who has been engaged in the practice of veterinary medicine in Ohio for not more than three years prior to submitting the application, verification of the applicant's authorization of the applicant's United States citizenship or status as a legal alien.
 (Sec.
 4741.42(B).)